android/security-certification-resources/uraniborg/README.md

 - [Scoring device preload risks](docs/device_scoring.md)
 - [Adding new baseline for new OS release](docs/adding_new_baseline.md)

+## Version
+The current version info can be found within the VERSION file, and in the build.gradle file of the Hubble app.

 ## Disclaimer
 This is not an officially supported Google product.